ralt/tartempion/README.md

 They're good, really, and I inspired myself from them to build `tartempion`.

-But they either miss the injection dependency, or they're not decoupled enough.
+But they either miss the dependency injection, or they're not decoupled enough.
 Or none of them.

 So I built my own framework, based on [express][1] and [ncore][2].